-The results of the model convergence process indicates that the model was able to achieve a reasonable level of convergence based on changes to travel time on paths across the network -91% of all paths in AM peak and 87% of all paths in PM peak change by less than 20%.
+The results of the model convergence process indicates that the model was able to achieve a reasonable level of convergence based on changes to travel time on paths across the network.
+Four (4) consecutive runs satisfying the convergence criteria was used to identify a suitable cost and path file structure for the model - noting that the AM peak model achieved 4 consecutive runs with 91% of paths with a difference in travel time within 20% and the PM peak model achieved 4 consecutive runs with 87% of paths with a difference in travel time within 20%.